ZTzouros/DS_Mod_PP1/README.md

 Outside of work I enjoy being a mother to 3 exceptional sons, learning new languages, excercising, cooking and my number 1 guilty pleasure - Reading!
 I share the opinnion of George R.R.
 Martin wo said that “A reader lives a thousand lives before he dies . . .
 The man who never reads lives only one.” and I am keen to live thousands of lives, feel thousands of emotions and share those moments with others through the pages of a book!

-I am currently studying a data science apprenticeship degree with BPP universities and am thoroughly enjoying the challenge, this page details one my module projects.
+I am currently studying a data science apprenticeship degree with BPP universities and am thoroughly enjoying the challenge, this page details one my (non-work based) module projects.

 # Book Club Recommendations - Using Data Science